THE ART OF WHISKY BLENDING

 Blending whisky is a considerable art acquired only after years of experience.

 A blend will consist of anything from 15 to 50 different single whiskies, combined in the proportions of a formula that is the secret of the blending company concerned.

 Whiskies from different distilleries have a character of their own and, just as people of different temperaments are often incompatible, so some whiskies will not blend happily with certain others.
 The Malts and Grains in a blend must therefore, be chosen to complement and enhance their respective flavours.
 Blending is in no sense a dilution.
 The blender’s task is to combine different single whiskies, to produce a blend which brings out the best qualities of each of its constituent parts.

 The aim of the blender is first to produce a whisky of a definite and recognisable character.

-It is of the greatest importance that his blend should never vary from this standard, which his customers all over the world will have come to expect.
-His second aim is, therefore, to achieve consistency.
+It is of the greatest importance that their blend should never vary from this standard, which customers all over the world will have come to expect.
+Their second aim is, therefore, to achieve consistency.

 The combining of Malt with Malt or Grain with Grain is known as vatting.

 Blending was pioneered by Andrew Usher in Edinburgh in the early 1860s.
 It was only after this practice became common that a taste for Scotch Whisky spread first to England and then throughout the world.